Characters: Family Matters

 - Loves My Alter Ego: She loved and fawned over Stefan, Steve's Sexier Alter Ego.

 - Took a Level in Kindness: Especially towards Steve.
 She wasn't very nice to him in the early seasons.

 - Tsundere: To Steve.
 Initially a type A, then evolving into a type B.

 - Vitriolic Best Buds: With Steve for most of the series and, eventually with Myra too (until the last season).

 - Chuck Cunningham Syndrome: Probably one of the most infamous examples of this along with the trope namer.
 She disappears after Season 4, without explanation.
 Afterwards, the other characters act as if she never existed and Harriette and Carl only had two kids (Eddie and Laura).

 - Flat Character

-- Out of Focus: After Steve is introduced, she become a background character; in Seasons 2, 3, and especially 4, she is given very few lines (usually in scenes involving the entire family), until her character is completely eliminated in Season 5.
+- Out of Focus: After Steve is introduced, she becomes a background character; in Seasons 2, 3, and especially 4, she is given very few lines (usually in scenes involving the entire family), until her character is completely eliminated in Season 5.

 Waldo Geraldo Faldo

 - Ascended Extra: Seen as an extra in a Season 1 episode where he was credited as "Guy in Towel".